RobThePCGuy/Root-Bluestacks-with-Kitsune-Mask/README.md

 # Rooting Bluestacks 5+ with Kitsune Mask (aka Magisk Delta)
 ## 2025 Edition

+> [!IMPORTANT]
+> JAN 26 - An issue by [@DaRandomCube](https://github.com/DaRandomCube) brought to my attention that Kitsune Mask has not been updated in so long that newer modules may not work as intended.
+The best option for Bluestacks users of this repo is to use a fork of the original: [KitsuneMagisk](https://github.com/1q23lyc45/KitsuneMagisk).
+> I’m leaving the links in the rest of my tutorials to the original repo for now, but it will be replaced soon.
+>
+> TL;DR: If you’re having issues loading modules using Kitsune Mask, try the fork that I linked above.
+Let me know if you have any issues.

 > [!NOTE]
 > Only a *PC*, *Magisk*, and *Notepad* are required to *root* the latest version of BlueStacks; ***no external tools are needed***.
 > These instructions and more can be found on my [YouTube](https://www.youtube.com/@RobThePCGuy) channel, or simply click the picture below to go straight to it.